QMSTR/web/content/blog/qmstr-newsletter-2.md

 Reuse guidelines, possibly by implementing multiple checks and result metrics for the individual recommendations.
-We aim to generate the recommended author and license information and the bill of materials, add visualisations in Jenkisn for them, and -- if the project scores well enough -- display a "Reuse compliant" badge.
+We aim to generate the recommended author and license information and the bill of materials, add visualisations in Jenkins for them, and -- if the project scores well enough -- display a "Reuse compliant" badge.

 We aim to move all analysis into the master process, and implement